Property Tax FAQs

 I did not receive a tax notice, do I still owe taxes?

 - Yes.
 If you own property, you are responsible for the taxes, whether or not you receive a tax notice.
 You should notify the Tax Department if you own or have purchased property and have not received a tax notice.
 Alternatively you can use the online service "MyCity" to view your property tax notice.
-Please notify us if you have changed your mailing address.

 I have just purchased this property, am I responsible for the taxes?